A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: Proposed distributed SGS in a nutshell

 \subsection{Conditions for an efficient distributed implementation}

-As previously mentioned, although the proposed approach detailed in \Cref{Sec:Model} and \Cref{Sec:dist-single-algo} is very general, some particular structures of matrix $\Db$ can ensure limited communications, which are often the bottleneck of distributed methods.
+Even though the proposed approach detailed in \Cref{Sec:Model,Sec:dist-single-algo} is very general, some particular structures of matrix $\Db$ can ensure limited communications, which are often the bottleneck of distributed methods.

-Computing costs of algorithms can roughly be divided into three terms.
+Complexity costs of algorithms can roughly be divided into three terms.
 First, a computation term $\tflop$ reflects the time to perform a single floating point operation.
 Second, a communication term $\tband$, defined as the inverse of the communication bandwidth, quantifies the time necessary to send a single value.
 Third, a latency term $\tlatency$ represents the cost incurred by establishing a communication.
 In practice, $\tflop \ll \tband \ll \tlatency$.
 This implies that the number of communications and the size of the messages need to be sufficiently small to ensure the overall communication time to be negligible compared to the computation time.

-Consequently, to ensure a higher efficiency of the proposed distributed SPA Gibbs sampler, both in terms of computations and communications, we can identify two conditions on the structure of $\Db$.
+Consequently, to ensure a higher efficiency of the proposed distributed SGS, both in terms of computations and communications, we can identify two conditions on the structure of $\Db$.
 These conditions are typically satisfied when $\Db$ is block-sparse, as the operators considered in \Cref{Sec:application}.

 The first condition consists in ensuring that, each worker only needs to communicate with a small amount of other workers compared to the total number of workers $K$.